 Primary Election is at least forty-five days prior to the general election and General Election is held in conjunction with the August General Council meeting.

-Executive Officers and Trustees serve four year terms.
+Number of Election districts or communities: 1 Executive Officers and Trustees serve four year terms.
 Trustee terms of office are staggered.